techscouter/semantic-xr/Examples/semanticXrExamples.md

 ### Calibration
 An example of that would be calibrating between the real world and an Augmented Reality Experience by describing the identity of marker entities using crossSemanticXrEquality.
+Another example could be calibrating between a real world entity and its digital twin.

 ### Exercise for the reader :smiley: (1)
 Representing different physics and philosophical theories of the world using Semantic-XR.

 ### Exercise for the reader :smiley: (2)
-See message of commit cd4e2e34f2a061f0436678211cb4375ca4276d96 in this repository for more examples.
+See message of commit `cd4e2e34f2a061f0436678211cb4375ca4276d96` in this repository for more examples.